-MRI scans and CT scans were made of my diaphragm and chest after my malformed chestbone started producing health provlems.
-On the images I saw the human body reduced to a form that in its visual language referred to photographic images, but the perspective shifted to inside the body and let go of the value judgments and limitations of the human perception.
-By this I mean that common photography finds its basis in what people see, not in what 'is' in a physical sense of the word.
+MRI scans and CT scans were made of my diaphragm and chest after my malformed chest bone started producing health problems.
+On the images, I saw the human body reduced to a form that in its visual language referred to photographic images, but the perspective shifted to inside the body and let go of the value judgments and limitations of the human perception.
+By this, I mean that common photography finds its basis in what people see, not in what 'is' in a physical sense of the word.
 This perspective shift intrigued me, I wondered if it was possible to get closer to an objective consideration of an object, I chose for this my own body.

 I printed out the 264 images of the CT and placed them in a line across the floor, doing this I created a 76-meter-long portrait that provides insight per frame over a small piece of my body and still corresponds when viewed in length to the totality of my chest.
-In a later work I projected the images of the MRI scans on sculptures where I placed a large block of ice on four steel pins.
-This gave the work two different temporal dimensions, on the one hand the spatial representation of my body, converted into a video by the MRI, on the other hand the transitoriness of the melting ice.
+In a later work, I projected the images of the MRI scans on sculptures where I placed a large block of ice on four steel pins.
+This gave the work two different temporal dimensions, on the one hand, the spatial representation of my body, converted into a video by the MRI, on the other hand, the transitoriness of the melting ice.
 I was dissatisfied with the second work.
-In an attempt to be objective, I could not resist to add a poetic layer.
-The frustration I experienced as a result was one of the pillars that my artistic method now rests on.
+In an attempt to be objective, I could not resist adding a poetic layer.
+The frustration I experienced, as a result, was one of the pillars that my artistic method now rests on.

 This frustration is expressed in a more recent work in which I measure all kinds of body processes by means of sensors and then process the data into an audiovisual installation.
 The data comes from me, I "am" that data, but it takes forms that have nothing to do with me or my body.
 The knowledge I gain about myself alienates me from myself rather than bringing me closer to myself.
 Where knowledge should lead to more control, it instead leads to distancing and alienation.
 What relation does this information have to me at all?